pavankumar3103/lifehub/README.md

 A full-stack personal wellness platform for tracking habits, meals, workouts, and mood — with analytics and intelligent recommendations.

 Built with Spring Boot 3.2 + React + PostgreSQL + Redis.
+Designed for extensibility, security, and performance.

 ---